Milestone-Proposal:Vertical-Cavity Surface-Emitting Laser, 1977

 (i) Early similar works

-Several other reports have appeared on thin-film semiconductor lasers and related devices since the 1960s.
+Several other reports have appeared on thin-film semiconductor lasers and related experiments since the 1960s.
 Most of them are optically pumped or electron-beam-pumped and no practical relations are found with the present VCSELs.
 These include a thin-film CdSe laser by Stillman et al. of University of Illinois, Urbana, in 1966[B6]; a radiating mirror by Basov et al. of Levedev Physics Institute, Academy of Science, USSR, in 1966[B7]; electron-beam-pumped CdS laser by Packard et al. of 3M Company in 1969[B8]; thin dielectric-coated CdS laser by Smiley et al. of Naval Electronics Laboratory Center, San Diego, in 1971[B9]; optical bistability in thin GaAs film by Gibbs et al. of Bell Laboratories in 1979 [B10]; optically pumped ribbon whisker by Duguay et al. of Bell Laboratories, in 1980[B11]; and optically pumped GaAs thin-film laser under low temperature (<115 K) by Passner et al. of Bell Laboratories in 1980[B12].

-As described, prior to the proposal and invention by Kenichi Iga in 1977, there existed several fundamental research on semiconductor lasers emitting light vertically from the surface.
+As described, prior to the proposal and conception by Kenichi Iga in 1977, there existed several fundamental research on semiconductor lasers emitting light vertically from the surface.
 Most of these studies, however, read optically pumped or electron-beam-pumped thin-film lasers, which turned out not to extend to the present VCSELs, which Kenichi Iga strove for more than 25 years to establish a new semiconductor laser direction with current injection scheme maintained.
-The VCSELs developed and commercialized at present are on the line where Iga and his group had paved the way.
+The VCSELs developed and commercialized at present are on the line where Iga and his team had paved the way.

 (ii) Patent by Tokyo Institute of Technology and Xerox-PARC

+In the initial stage of VCSEL development, two inventions were applied.
+One was invented by Kenichi Iga et. al, all from Tokyo Institute of Technology, Japan, applied on January 9th, 1980.
+We call this Titech Patent(Fig, 10)[A21].
 Independently from the Titech Patent, R. D. Burnham, D. R. Scifres, and W. Streifer, all from Xerox Corporation, United States of America, applied for a patent on September 13th, 1979.
 This is called Xerox Patent in this proposal.
 The title was "Transverse Light Emitting Electroluminescent Devices"[B13].

 (2) Later similar work